apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 The items this will install are:

 - `riak-node`, as before, but with a different name
-- `riak-cluster` as a convenience short name for the `brooklyn.entity.nosql.riak.RiakCluster` class
+- `riak-cluster` as a convenience short name for the `org.apache.brooklyn.entity.nosql.riak.RiakCluster` class
 - `datastore`, now pointing at the `riak-cluster` blueprint, in SoftLayer and with the given size and machine spec, as the default implementation for anyone requesting a `datastore` (and if installed atop the previous example, new references to `datastore`